Table of Contents

 Step 2.
 Negotiating the Buyout

-After getting your finances straight and having the property valued, the next big step is negotiating the buyout details with your ex.
+After getting your finances in order and obtaining a property valuation, the next big step is to negotiate the buyout details with your ex.
 This can be tricky, but having some support in place helps.

 - Have honest talks about what you both want and expect.
 Listen carefully to understand your ex’s views.

-- Any deal absolutely must be fair for both people—consider legal rights and emotional connections.
+- Any agreement must be fair to both of you — consider both legal rights and emotional attachments.

 - Remember, this impacts both your futures in big financial and emotional ways.